Heritage Hotel, Bulli

 The Heritage Hotel is a heritage-listed pub at 240 Princes Highway, Bulli, New South Wales, a suburb of Wollongong in Australia.
 It was designed by William Kerwood and built in 1889.
 It was historically known as the Family Hotel or Bulli Family Hotel.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The hotel was designed by Kenwood and Kerle and built by contractors McDonald Brothers at a cost of £3,078 for landlord George Croft.
 William Tory Dickson, formerly the proprietor of the New Brighton Hotel at Lady Robinsons Beach, became the first licensee.
 The hotel featured a "public bar, several parlours, dining room, billiard room, and 28 bedrooms".
 It was licensed on 28 September 1889.
 The Sydney Mail praised its "colossal proportions and replete appointments".

-It closed on 1 April 1976, but was bought and restored by a new owner and reopened in January 1984.
+It closed on 1 April 1976, but was bought and restored by a new owner Eric Blain and reopened in January 1984.
 The name of the hotel was changed to the Heritage Hotel on 8 August 2000.